Pam Jochum

-Jochum serves on several committees in the Iowa Senate - the Appropriations committee; the Judiciary committee; the Rebuild Iowa committee; the State Government committee; the Ways and Means committee; and she is vice chair of the Labor and Business Relations committee; Rules & Administration and state committees.
-She also serves as vice chair of the Administration and Regulation Appropriations Subcommittee.
+Jochum served on several committees in the Iowa Senate - the Appropriations committee; the Judiciary committee; the Rebuild Iowa committee; the State Government committee; the Ways and Means committee; and she was the vice chair of the Labor and Business Relations committee; Rules & Administration and state committees.
+She also served as vice chair of the Administration and Regulation Appropriations Subcommittee.
 Her prior political experience includes serving as floor whip at the Democratic National Convention in 1984, serving as chair of the Dubuque County Democratic Central Committee in 1982.

 Jochum was elected to the Senate in 2008 with 19,443 votes, defeating Republican opponent John Hulsizer, Jr.

 Education

 Jochum graduated from Wahlert High School and she received her A.A. and B.A. degrees from Loras College.

 Career

 Prior to working in politics, Jochum worked at Loras College.